Transplant Patient Finds Friendship with Donor Family

 “I know that but for some very gracious people, the probability of me even being here would be zero,” said Samuel, who first came to the University of Chicago in February 2009 with reoccurring shortness of breath.

 Her diagnosis, IPF--leads to scarring of lung tissue, causes stiffness of the lungs and decreases respiratory function--has few if any, treatment options.
-Research into the condition is ongoing, but its causes remain largely unknown, said Sangeeta Bhorade, MD, medical director of the lung transplant program and associate professor of medicine.
+Research into the condition is ongoing, but its causes remain largely unknown.

 By March, Samuel couldn’t walk from her living room to her bathroom without a 20-minute rest.
 She was soon visiting the University of Chicago medical campus three times a week to receive 25 liters of oxygen therapy.
 (A typical patient with severe pulmonary issues requires four to six liters.)